-9.4 The courts have generally held, in the past, that the intention of Parliament could only be ascertained from the language of the statute.4 The United Kingdom Law Commissions suggested that the "the concept of the legislative intent may however be clarified, if a distinction is drawn between a particular legislative intent, in the sense of the meaning in which the legislature intended particular words to be understood, and a general legislative intent in the sense of the purpose which the legislature intended to achieve."5
+- 9.4 In the past, the courts have generally held that the intention of Parliament could only be ascertained from the language of the statute.
+The United Kingdom Law Commissions suggested that the "the concept of the legislative intent may however be clarified, if a distinction is drawn between a particular legislative intent, in the sense of the meaning in which the legislature intended particular words to be understood, and a general legislative intent in the sense of the purpose which the legislature intended to achieve." - 9.5 The discussion paper "Extrinsic Aids to Statutory Interpretation" drew a distinction between the legislative intention and the meaning of the words of a statute:8

-9.5 The discussion paper "Extrinsic Aids to Statutory Interpretation" drew a distinction between the legislative intention and the meaning of the words of a statute.6 "If 'legislative intent' is the criterion for interpretation, the primary emphasis should rest on the intention of the law makers.
+"If 'legislative intent' is the criterion for interpretation, the primary emphasis should rest on the intention of the law makers.
 Inquiry as to the 'meaning' of the statute suggests greater concern to find out how the statute is understood by the audience for which it is aimed."

-9.6 Lord Roskill suggested that the nearest one would get to a sensible meaning of the "intention of Parliament" is the intention of the draftsman, "treating him as the agent of those who intended and secured that this legislation, with this objective, should find a place on the Statute Book".7 Lord Roskill further queried Lord Reid's famous statement on Parliamentary intention,8 by asking how the true meaning could be found unless the court ascertained what the user of the language really intended by the words he chose.
-9 He criticised the failure to implement the Renton Committee's recommendations 10 and suggested that it was up to the courts to make progress on statutory interpretation, rather than wait for Parliament to do so.
+- 9.6 Lord Roskill suggested that the nearest one would get to a sensible meaning of the "intention of Parliament" is the intention of the draftsman, "treating him as the agent of those who intended and secured that this legislation, with this objective, should find a place on the Statute Book".
+Lord Roskill further queried Lord Reid's famous statement on Parliamentary intention, by asking how the true meaning could be found unless the court ascertained what the user of the language really intended by the words he chose.
+He criticised the failure to implement the Renton Committee's recommendations and suggested that it was up to the courts to make progress on statutory interpretation, rather than wait for Parliament to do so. - 9.7 One commentator stated that it was a fiction that the courts merely try to find the legislative intent.
+The courts in reality are "in partnership